r2dedios/cluster-iq-console/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ClusterIQ Console Feature request
-about: Suggest an idea for the ClusterIQ Console
+about: Suggest an idea of a new feature for the ClusterIQ Console
-title: '[FEAT-REQ] - <FEATURE DESC>'
+title: '<FEATURE_DESCRIPTION>'
-labels: 'feature-request'
+labels: 'enhancement'
 assignees: ''
 ---

-## Is your feature request related to a problem?
-Please describe.
+## Feature description

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the feature is

 ## Describe the solution you'd like

 A clear and concise description of what you want to happen.

-## Describe alternatives you've considered

-A clear and concise description of any alternative solutions or features you've considered.

 ## Additional context